Samsung Condenser Fan Failure

 • 2.
 Test fan spin: Rotate the fan blades by hand.
 If they do not spin freely, the motor may be failing and should be replaced.

 • 3.
-Check wiring: Verify the fan connector is secure and wires are intact.
+Check wiring: Verify that the fan connector is secure and the wires are intact.

 • 4.
 Power test (advanced): With caution and proper tools, check if the fan receives voltage when the compressor is running.
 If voltage is present but the fan does not run, replace the fan motor.
-If no voltage, suspect the main PCB.
+If no voltage is present, suspect the main PCB.

 • 5.
 Clean condenser: While the cover is off, clean the condenser coils to improve cooling efficiency.

-Warning: Do not run the unit for long periods with a non-functioning condenser fan; this can damage the compressor.
+Warning: Do not run the unit for extended periods with a non-functioning condenser fan; this can damage the compressor.

 Advertisements